Janice-M/Pitchers-Tarvern/README.md

-# PitchHere
+# Pitch Tarvern

-## A web application that lets users submit pitches based on different categories
+ This is python web based application that allows you to wow your audience in 60 seconds by presenting you with a platform to be able to post short snippets of text of various categories and get upvotes and downvotes.

-### June 22nd, 2018
+#### 5-August-2019

 # Author